Resume

 Decide where to put your language skills

-After pinpointing the right framework and key skills from the job ad, your language skills need to get noticed.
+After pinpointing the right framework and key resume skills from the job ad, your language skills need to get noticed.
 Think of it like an art gallery: you wouldn’t hide your most prized pieces in the dark corner at the back.

 Recruiters often spend less than ten seconds looking through each resume, so your language skills must stand out to make an impact.
 So, do you give your linguistic abilities a dedicated section, or should you simply mention them with your other bullet-pointed skills?